abradley2/melcore/README.md

 }
 ```

-another action will automaticall be dispatched when the request is finished.
+Another action will automatically be dispatched when the request is finished.

 If the request finishes (promise.then)
 ```